huggingface/blog/inferentia-llama2.md

 ### Encoding time

-The encoding time is the time in seconds required to process the input tokens and generate the first output token,
+The encoding time is the time in seconds required to process the input tokens and generate the first output token.
 It is a very important metric, as it corresponds to the latency directly perceived by the user when streaming generated tokens.

 We test the encoding time for increasing context sizes, 256 input tokens corresponding roughly to a typical Q/A usage,